 In the centre of the results screen is a list of items that include your search words.

-YorSearch categorises items in a way that gives you options to limit your search, refining your results.
+YorSearch categorises items in a way that gives you options to limit your search, refining your results to be more specific.

 After you have searched and retrieved a results list, you can choose, for example, only to look at the results that are by a certain author, or those that are published in a particular date range, or in a certain language.

-After you have searched your terms, use the options in the menu on the left of the results screen to do this.
+After you have searched your terms, use the options in the menu on the right of the results screen to do this.
 The number of results in each category is shown in brackets.